Using redux state

 When you use the redux-state-hook with a default state, under the hood it sets the initial state in the store with the given path.

 redux-state-hook has an intelligent setter function which determines how your state will be set based on the payload (referring the initial state as the payload).
-When array is passed as the payload setter assumes you will append the payload with the current state array.

 Given the example below the initial todos state has [{done: false}, {done: true}, {done: false}] value, setter will push to the existing array state if the payload is array otherwise will replace the state.